rsrikanth11/jsonplaceholder-api-task/README.md

 - You can find the CircleCI configuration in `.circleci/config.yml`.

 ### **Test Results**
-After running the tests, the results will be displayed in the terminal (if running locally) or in the CircleCI dashboard.
+After running the tests, the results will be displayed in the terminal.
 A successful run will show a message like:
 ```
 Tests run: 7, Failures: 0, Errors: 0, Skipped: 0
 ```